spsforks/QB64-Wiki/_FONT.md

 ## Example(s)

+## Example(s)
-*Example:* Previewing a font in SCREEN 0.
+ Previewing a font in SCREEN 0.
 A different true type font can be substituted below.

 ```vb